Three Major Financial Statements

 Cash Flow Statement or Statement Accounting for Variations in Cash

-A Cash Flow Statement is a financial statement which is mandatory to be prepared according to the law along with the other two financial statements.
-A cash flow statement shows the movement of cash and cash equivalents, it is an in-depth inflow and outflow for a given period of time.
+Cash flow statement shows the movement of cash and cash equivalents, it is an in-depth inflow and outflow for a given period of time.
 The statement shows the net cash flow from operating, investment and financing activities.

-A cash flow statement depicts the sources and uses of a company’s cash and equivalents, which is a very important information for stakeholders.
+A cash flow statement depicts the sources and uses of a company’s cash and equivalents, which is very important information for stakeholders.

 (Sample Format of a Cash Flow Statement)